lwang94/QMDash/README.md

 In the simulation shown on the dashboard, we see how the probability density changes over time based on the above function.

 ### Infinite Square Well
-The dashboard simulates the probability densities of particles in the Infinite Square Well potential which is defined by:
+In this dashboard, we are concerned with particles in an `Infinite Square Well` potential.
+This potential is defined by:

 $$ V(x) = \begin{cases}
 0 & \text{ if } \ x > 0\ or\ x < a\\
 \infty & \text{ if } \ x<= 0\ or\ x>= a
 \end{cases} $$

+The solution for $\psi(x)$ then becomes:

 ### Eigenstates